 Here are few key reasons to make sure your farm shed insurance is up to date:

-- The cost of your farm shed will more than likely have increased since you last updated your insurance policy.
+- The cost to build your farm shed will more than likely have changed since you last updated your insurance policy.

 - Value of the contents may have also increased.

 In some cases (e.g., most machinery sheds) the value of the contents in the shed will also have increased.
-This, combined with a shortage of machinery and replacement parts is another key reason to be proactive in updating your insurance policies.
+This, combined with long lead times for new machinery and replacement parts is another key reason to be proactive in updating your insurance policies.
 Similarly, the current grain prices are a good reason to review your grain shed insurance to ensure you are adequately covered.

 - You may have made improvements to the shed that need to be covered by insurance.